bipio-server/bipio/README.md

 ----

 bip.io is a nodejs based web automation framework that runs 'bips'.
 A Bip is a web automation agent.
-A Bip can connect many different web services together for performing useful work and either act on your behalf or perform at your command.
+A Bip can connect many different web services and perform useful work.
+It can act on your behalf or perform at your command.

 Bips can take actions in sequence or in parallel, and chain web services together as you like.
-They can be put to work via Web Hooks, Email or trigger on custom events.
+They can be put to work via Web Hooks, Email or Trigger on your custom events.

-bip.io can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your Rasberry Pi.
+bip.io can be installed alongside your existing open source app or prototype for out-of-band message transformation, feed aggregation, queuing, social network fanout or whatever you like, even on your [Rasberry Pi](http://www.raspberrypi.org/).

 This server software is a RESTful JSON API supporting account level namespacing and multiple domains ([fqdn](http://en.wikipedia.org/wiki/Fully_qualified_domain_name)) per account.
 Clients authenticate over HTTP Basic.

-bip.io is dynamic, flexible, fast, modular, opinionless and gplv3 open source.
+bip.io is dynamic, flexible, fast, modular, opinionless and GPLv3 open source.

 Find out more in [the wiki](https://github.com/bipio-server/bipio/wiki).